Microblading Scabbing Explained in Detail

 How Do I Know if My Brows Are Infected?If you experience heavy scabbing followed by inflammation and redness or pus after day 5, it is highly likely that you have developed or are about to develop an infection.
 Contact your microblading artist.
 They will advise you what to do.

 This stage of microblading healing process is the most annoying one and it requires a lot of patience.
 There are some rules you need to follow in order not to ruin your microblading.

 The most important one is not to touch or pick at the scabs.
 Under no circumstances should you scratch your eyebrows or peel off the scabs.
 If you do that, the pigment can be pulled out and your microblading might be ruined.

-The damage can’t be fixed until the skin heals completely, so you’ll have to walk around with patchy brows for 6 weeks, and no, you can’t cover it up with regular makeup.
+The damage can’t be fixed until the skin heals completely, so you’ll have to walk around with patchy brows for 6 weeks.

 Picking your scabs can lead to even more serious damage – scar tissue.

-In that case, there’s nothing the artist can do to fix it since scar tissue cannot be microbladed.
+In that case, there’s nothing the artist can do to fix it since scar tissue shouldn’t be microbladed.

 If you are prone to picking scabs or wounds, make sure to inform your artist about that habit before the procedure.
 They might adapt your healing process accordingly.

 There are two ways of treating your brows during scabbing.

-The first one is dry healing and it is said to give better results.
-Dry healing means letting your brows recover naturally, without using any cosmetic products, ie. aftercare ointments.
+The first one is dry healing.
+It means letting your brows recover naturally, without using any cosmetic products, i.e. aftercare ointments.

 On the other hand, there is ointment healing or wet healing.
-It means applying an ointment or a cream on your microbladed eyebrows.
+It means applying an ointment onto your microbladed eyebrows.
 Ointment healing can reduce and soothe scabbing.

 Microblading aftercare routine is prescribed by the technician.
 Your artist will know which type of healing is better for you depending on your skin type.
 If you are irritated by scabbing and you can’t resist scratching your microbladed brows, your artist will suggest ointment healing.